andylvua/myshell/README.md

   The commands are executed sequentially, one after another.
 The shell waits for each command to finish before executing the next one.

-  The processing is done in left-to-right manner, i.e. the following command:
+  The processing is done in a left-to-right manner, i.e., the following command:
   ```bash
   var="world"; echo "Hello, $var"
   ```